Structural Nested Mean Models Under Parallel Trends Assumptions: Sensitivity Analysis

 \begin{lemma} If (\ref{bias_function}) is correctly specified, then

-\end{lemma} \begin{proof} See Appendix D. \end{proof} Lemma \ref{sens_lemma} states that under correct specification of the bias function (\ref{bias_function}), the conditional expectation of $H_{mk}^{c,a}(\gamma^{c*})-H_{mk-1}^{c}(\gamma^{c*})$ does not depend on $A_m$.
-This is the same crucial property satisfied by $H_{mk}^{c}(\gamma^{c*})-H_{mk-1}^{c}(\gamma^{c*})$ in (\ref{coarse_id}) that enabled identification of $\gamma^{c*}$.
-Thus, it follows that identification and estimation of $\gamma^{c*}$ under bias function (\ref{bias_function}) may proceed exactly as identification and estimation of $\gamma^{c*}$ under the parallel trends assumption (\ref{coarse_parallel}) except substituting $H_{mk}^{c,a}(\gamma^c)-H_{mk-1}^{c}(\gamma^{c*})$ for $H_{mk}^c(\gamma^c)-H_{mk-1}^{c}(\gamma^{c*})$.
-In future work, we will flesh out this sensitivity analysis framework and explore suitable parameterizations of the bias function for tractable and informative sensitivity analysis.
+\end{lemma} \begin{proof} See Appendix \ref{appendix_sens}. \end{proof} Lemma \ref{sens_lemma} states that under correct specification of the bias function (\ref{bias_function}), the conditional expectation of $H_{mk}^{a}(\gamma^{g*})-H_{mk-1}(\gamma^{g*})$ does not depend on $A_m$.
+This is the same crucial property satisfied by $H_{mk}(\gamma^{g*})-H_{mk-1}(\gamma^{g*})$ in (\ref{id}) that enabled identification of $\gamma^{g*}$.
+Thus, it follows that identification and estimation of $\gamma^{g*}$ under bias function (\ref{bias_function}) may proceed exactly as identification and estimation of $\gamma^{g*}$ under the parallel trends assumption (\ref{parallel_trends}) except substituting $H_{mk}^{a}(\gamma^g)-H_{m,k-1}(\gamma^{g})$ for $H_{mk}(\gamma^g)-H_{m,k-1}(\gamma^{g})$.
+Future work should explore suitable parameterizations of the bias function for tractable and informative sensitivity analysis.